Where’s the trees? Gathering and using timber in Neolithic Orkney

 Dating to around 3600BC, the earliest houses at this site were wooden, post-built structures.
 Nothing survived above ground, the only evidence of the circular buildings being the post-holes and central hearths scooped into the floors.

 Where was the wood for these structures coming from?
-The fact the posts were not being reused suggests there was a reasonably plentiful supply.
+The fact the posts were not being reused suggests there was a reasonably plentiful supply of timber.

 For decades driftwood was cited as the major (or sole) source of timber in Neolithic Orkney.

 In this case, we now know that some of the timber came from driftwood.

 Analysis of charcoal has certainly shown driftwood – spruce and larch, most likely from North America – was being used for fuel.
 It has also suggested that local woodland (birch, willow, cherry-type and willow) survived until at least 3500BC – and probably later.